samueldobbie/markup/README.md

 ### Features

 - Ability to switch between and annotate multiple documents in a single session.
-- Integrated access to pre-loaded and user-defined ontologies, enabling automated mappings and direct querying.
+- Integrated access to pre-loaded and user-defined ontologies, enabling predictive mappings and direct querying.
 - Built-in configuration file creator.
-- Predictive prescription suggestions (including drug name, dosage, unit and frequency attributes).
+- Predictive annotation suggestions (incl. attributes) using an underlying sequence-to-sequence model.
 - Dynamic attribute display.
 - Any number of overlaying annotations, enabling the capture of complex data.
 - Full-feature tool available via local installation and website.